 So, if Bookstagrammers are influencing purchases, my position is why shouldn’t they be earning money from it?!
 Personally, as the requests I received to review books grew, so did my stress about how much I could take on for someone else without seeing a return for my most precious commodity — my time — other than a book I could technically borrow from the library for free, trade with a friend, etc., with no strings attached.
 I’m hearing the same from many of my fellow Bookstagram friends.

-But, not everyone agrees with me — there’s a wide variety of opinions out there about the question “Can Bookstagrammers make money?” ranging all the way from those who don’t believe in any compensation in exchange for book reviews to those who are actively and publicly pointing the finger at brands who provide only product in exchange for promotion, as exploitation of people who are (a) mostly women, (b) often from diverse backgrounds and (c) all creatives.
+But, not everyone agrees with me — there’s a wide variety of opinions out there about the question “Can Bookstagrammers make money?” ranging all the way from those who don’t believe in any compensation in exchange for book reviews to those book influencers who are actively and publicly pointing the finger at brands who provide only product in exchange for promotion, as exploitation of people who are (a) mostly women, (b) often from diverse backgrounds and (c) all creatives.

-I personally believe the Bookstagram community should move towards some payment of influencers.
+I personally believe the Bookstagram community should move towards some payment for book influencing.
 But, I also very sincerely understand authors can also be bootstrapped by time and money, as well as so many other things, like systemic racism as one example, so I really try to walk that line of being respectful to both authors and Bookstagrammers, who both rely on each other!
 I also understand that some people find unpaid reviews to be more genuine, as well as other arguments against payment.

-All this being said, the two points I really want to drive home about the purpose of this post is that I am hoping to provide a few quick tips for Bookstagrammers who probably don’t want to run a full blog like me but would love to make some extra cash off their already successful Bookstagram (and don’t know how), and I am also trying to be respectful and reasonable to everyone in the Bookstagram community at the same time.
+All this being said, the two main points I really want to drive home about the purpose of this post is that I am hoping to provide a few quick tips for Bookstagrammers who probably don’t want to run a full blog like me but would love to make some extra cash off their already successful Bookstagram (and don’t know how), and I am also trying to be respectful and reasonable to everyone in the Bookstagram community at the same time.

 How To: Can Bookstagrammers Make Money?

 So, let’s get practical.
 My answer to the question, “Can Bookstagrammers make money?” is a resounding YES.
+Below are some ideas on how to make money on Bookstagram through book influencing.

-MAJOR / BIG / HUGE NOTE: All of these recommendations require time and effort.
+MAJOR/BIG/HUGE NOTE: All of these recommendations require time and effort.
 Like anything in life, you must take action, and do so consistently, to see any sort of payoff.
 And I am not promising any sort of “get rich quick” scheme here.
 It’s not easy to make money on Instagram.
 I just want to give people that little push in the right direction, and you can see where it leads, decide how much time and effort you want to devote, develop your personal boundaries and the confidence to ask for payment, etc.

 I have seen a lot of Bookstagrammers host book sales for used books (other than ARCs, which are not for re-sale) on their Instagram pages and use Venmo or Paypal for payment.